runtimeverification/javamop/README.md

 #### Generating Instrumentation File and Java Library

-With this mode, users can generate an instrumentation (.aj) file and a java library (.java) file to be weaved into the target program.
+With this mode, you can generate an instrumentation (.aj) file and a java library (.java) file to be weaved into the target program.
 The instrumentation file includes the pointcuts and advice which will be used by the AspectJ compiler (ajc) to instrument the code.
 The advice